dzbsun/203rd-solution-AMEX-Kaggle-Competition/README.md

 # Ensemble:
 We submitted two files at the end of competition.
 We applied two different ensemble techniques.
 1. Weighted average (see notebook ‘Weighted average’): 2 lightgbm models + 1 public xgb model.
 The algorithm is written to basically optimize out-of-fold cv score.
 Eventually, this model has oof cv score: 0.79956371, public: 0.79928, private: 0.80717.
 2. Stacking (see notebook ‘Stacking’): 2 lightgbm models + 1 public xgb model + 1 private xgb model.
 Fit a logistic regression model to the out-of-fold predictions of these models.
-This model has oof cv score: 0.79933, public: 0.79939, private: 0.80739.
+This model has out-of-fold cv score: 0.79933, public: 0.79939, private: 0.80739.